tobysmith568/npm-publish-latest-tag/core/README.md

 This library returns a string for you to supply to the `npm publish` command with the `--tag` flag so that your current major version always keeps the `latest` tag.

-Updates to older major versions will get a tag which is specific to that major version.
+Updates to older major versions will get a tag that is specific to that major version.
 Pre-releases/alphas/betas/etc will be tagged as such for their major version, no matter if it's an older, current, or newer major version.

 ### Examples